Nili: Controversies

 Nili's "irresponsibility" for not coordinating their operations with the Zionist leadership, thereby endangering the Yishuv, was the cause of a longstanding controversy among the Jewish community of the British Mandate of Palestine and subsequently of the State of Israel.
 The issue was officially resolved in November 1967, when Feinberg's remains were reinterred on Mount Herzl with full military honors, with eulogies delivered by both Speaker of the Knesset and chief chaplain of the IDF.

 Remembrance

 The Aaronsohn home in Zikhron Ya'akov, Beit Aaronsohn, has been preserved as a museum and memorial to Nili.
-West of Zichron Yaakov is a moshav called Givat Nili.
+West of Zikhron Ya'akov is a moshav called Givat Nili.
 The settlement Nili in the western Binyamin region is also named for Nili.
 Many streets throughout Israel bear the Nili name.
-In December 2015 the Israel Post marked the centenary of Nili with a special stamp issue.
+In December 2015. the Israel Post marked the centenary of Nili with a special stamp issue.